-- 7.1 The Chief Executive will consider and may grant exemptions, where appropriate, to these CSOs when requested by Officers within Corporate Services. - 7.2 For Departments other than Corporate Services, the Director of Corporate Services is authorised, to grant exemptions to these CSOs. - 7.3 The grounds for granting exemptions are as follows.
-No exemption to these CSOs may be permitted unless the authoriser can be satisfied that: - i. the circumstances of the proposed waiver are permitted by EU and English law; and - ii. there are exceptional circumstances that have led to a need to depart from the CSOs and evidence has been provided which demonstrates the exemption is necessary to achieve the Council's objectives; and - iii. the nature of the market for the works to be carried out, or the services or supplies to be provided, has been investigated and it has been demonstrated that due to a lack of competition in the market, a departure from the requirements of CSOs is justifiable; or - iv. the contract is for works, services or supplies that are required in circumstances of an emergency and as such could not reasonably have been foreseen. - 7.4 Where an exemption is requested, an Exemption Report must first be submitted to the relevant Service Financial Adviser and Legal Services for comment.
-The report is then to be submitted to the Head of Commercial Services (for comment and sign-off) prior to it being submitted to the Chief Executive or the Director of Corporate Services (as relevant) and must include: - a) the Contract Standing Order number from which the exemption is requested - b) the reasons for requesting the exemption - c) the alternatives available if the exemption is not granted - d) total value of the exemption being requested - e) any potential legal implications associated with the exemption request - f) the financial implications of the exemption request - 7.5 No requested exemption shall be permitted to take effect until the Exemption Report has been signed as agreed by the Chief Executive or the Director of Corporate Services (as relevant). - 7.6 A non-exhaustive list of circumstances where an exemption may be granted is set out in Appendix2. - 7.7 No exemption may be granted that: - Would result in a breach of UK/EU Procurement Law - requires Cabinet to approve major contract variations - requires Cabinet to approve certain contract awards
+- 7.1 The Chief Executive will consider and may grant exemptions, where appropriate, to these CSOs when requested by Officers within Corporate Services. - 7.2 For Departments other than Corporate Services, the Director of Corporate Services is authorised to grant exemptions to these CSOs. - 7.3 The grounds for granting exemptions are as follows.
+No exemption to these CSOs may be permitted unless the authoriser can be satisfied that: - i. the circumstances of the proposed waiver are permitted under UK Procurement and associated law; and - ii. there are exceptional circumstances that have led to a need to depart from the CSOs and evidence has been provided which demonstrates the exemption is necessary to achieve the Council's objectives; and - the nature of the market for the works to be carried out, or the services or supplies to be provided, has been investigated and it has been demonstrated that due to a lack of competition in the market, a departure from the requirements of CSOs is justifiable; or - iv. the contract is for works, services or supplies that are required in circumstances of an emergency and as such could not reasonably have been foreseen. - 7.4 Where an exemption is requested, an Exemption Report must first be reviewed by the relevant Category Manager, the relevant Service Financial Adviser (SFA) and the Council's Legal Services (the South London Legal Partnership (SLLP)), all for comment and sign-off.
+The report is then to be submitted to the Head of Commercial Services (for review and approval) prior to it being submitted to the Chief Executive or the Director of Corporate Services (as relevant) and must include: - a) the Contract Standing Order number from which the exemption is requested - b) the reasons for requesting the exemption - c) the alternatives available if the exemption is not granted - d) total value of the exemption being requested - e) any potential legal implications associated with the exemption request - f) the financial implications of the exemption request - 7.5 No requested exemption shall be permitted to take effect until the Exemption Report has been signed as agreed by the Chief Executive or the Director of Corporate Services (as relevant). - 7.6 A template and non-exhaustive list of circumstances where an exemption may be granted is set out in Appendix2. - 7.7 No exemption may be granted that: - Is retrospective in seeking approval to award - would result in a breach of UK / associated Procurement Law - requires Cabinet to approve significant contract variations

-- differs from the Scheme of Management - removes the requirement for declaration of any Officer or Members Interests - 7.8 The Director of Corporate Services shall maintain a register of exemptions granted by department that shall refer to the relevant Contract, Disposal or Property Agreement and set out the nature of the exemption and the value of the Contract, Disposal or Property Agreement as well as include the Exemption Report.
-The Director of Corporate Services shall report exemptions monthly to the Procurement Board. - 7.9 In exceptional circumstances if the Director of Corporate Services and/or the Chief Executive are not able to grant an exemption, any two (2) Officers selected from the deputy Section 151 Officer, the Monitoring Officer or any of the Council's remaining Directors may, acting jointly, consider and where appropriate grant an exemption.
+- removes the requirement for Cabinet to approve certain contract awards - differs from the Scheme of Management - removes the requirement for declaration of any Officer or Members Interests - 7.8 The Director of Corporate Services shall maintain a register of exemptions granted by department that shall refer to the relevant Contract, Disposal or Property Agreement and set out the nature of the exemption and the value of the Contract, Disposal or Property Agreement as well as include the Exemption Report.
+The Director of Corporate Services shall report exemptions monthly to the Procurement Board. - 7.9 In exceptional circumstances if the Director of Corporate Services and/or the Chief Executive are not able to grant an exemption any two (2) Officers selected from the Deputy Section 151 Officer, the Monitoring Officer or any of the Council's remaining Directors may, acting jointly, consider and where appropriate, grant an exemption.
+Directors may not sign off an exemption report for their own department.